aaaaaaaaaaaaaaaaaxaaaaaa/haskell-vscode-ide/README.md

 * Cabal 3.2.0.0
   * It's a package manager
 * Haskell IDE Engine 1.4
+  * The [Haskell Language Server](https://marketplace.visualstudio.com/items?itemName=alanz.vscode-hie-server) VSCode extension uses this to collect type data, lint data, etc
 * gen-hie
-  * Generate a hie.yaml file from a .cabal project file (optional)
+  * Generate an hie.yaml file from a .cabal project file (optional)
 * code-server
-  * Server/browser based Visual Studio Code
+  * Server/browser based VSCode

 # How to use
-This image can be used in two ways: as a .devcontainer or as a standalone docker image
+This image can be used in two ways: as a .devcontainer for VSCode, or as a standalone docker image

 ## .devcontainer
 #### Info
 Visual Studio Code with the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension lets you use docker images.
 Docker images contain a virtualized environment for your language/project.
 When VS code opens a folder it looks for a ".devcontainer" folder.
 When it finds a .devcontainer folder, it reads the configuration file.
-From this file, Visual Studio Code then builds a container from a specific image, exposes any specified ports, and installs any specified Visual Studio Code extensions.
+From this file, VSCode then builds a container from a specific image, exposes any specified ports, and installs any specified VSCode extensions.
 It then maps the folder containing the .devcontainer as a volume inside the docker container.

 #### How do I use it
 Install the Remote Development extension, download the .devcontainer from this repo, drop it into whatever folder contains your haskell project.
-Reopen that folder in Visual Studio Code.
+Reopen that folder in VSCode.

 ## Stand alone
 This image contains [code-server](https://github.com/cdr/code-server), which is a browser based version of VS Code.
 To start it, run the following docker command in powershell: